Apache Tutorials for Beginners

 #LoadModule auth_digest_module modules/mod_auth_digest.so

-Restart apache services with following command.
+Restart Apache services with the following command.

 /etc/init.d/httpd restart